lebogan/snob/README.md

 Browse a host snmpv3 mib tree.

 Prompts for HOST if not specified on the command-line.
-Also, prompts for security credentials if HOST is not in the config file, ~/.snobrc.yml.
+Also, prompts for security credentials if HOST is not in the config file, ~/.snob/snobrc.yml.

-    -l, --list                       List useful OIDs
+    -l, --list                       List some pre-defined OIDs
-    -m OID, --mib=OID                Show information for this oid -d, --dump                       Write output to file
+    -m OID, --mib=OID                Display information for this oid (Default: system)
+    -d, --dump                       Write output to file, raw only -f, --formatted                  Display formatted output
-    -r, --raw                        Show raw mib information for this oid -h, --help                       Show this help
+    -h, --help                       Show this help
     -v, --version                    Show version

 $ snob --list
 ===================================================================
-OIDS - Included dictionary of useful oids
+OIDS - Included pre-defined flag names
 -------------------------------------------------------------------
-flag value       |oid name
+flag name        |oid name
 =================+=================================================
 arp              |ipNetToPhysicalPhysAddress
 -----------------+-------------------------------------------------